artmerino/artmerino.github.io/_pages/en-us/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an assistant professor at the [Universidad de O'Higgins](https://www.uoh.cl).
+I am an assistant professor at the Engineering Institute of [Universidad de O'Higgins](https://www.uoh.cl).
 Before that, I was a postdoc in [Karl Bringmann's](https://people.mpi-inf.mpg.de/~kbringma/) group at [Saarland University](https://www.uni-saarland.de/start.html).
 I did my PhD at [TU Berlin](https://www.tu-berlin.de/), where I was advised by [Torsten Mütze](http://www.tmuetze.de) and took part of the [Combinatorial Optimization and Graph Algorithms](https://www3.math.tu-berlin.de/coga/) group.
 I also did a masters degree on applied math at [Universidad de Chile](https://www.uchile.cl/english) under the guidance of [José Soto](http://www.dim.uchile.cl/~jsoto/).